 Certus contains a special algorithm to remove the effects of dynamic magnetic interference.
 This is able to compensate for most typical interference sources encountered, however certain types of prolonged dynamic interference cannot be compensated for.
 The best way to check for dynamic magnetic interference is to use the Raw Sensors view in the web UI or Certus Manager and watch the magnetometer outputs whilst the vehicle is operating but stationary.
-See 8.1 Using Certus Manager.
+See 9.1 Using the Web User Interface or 9.2 Using Certus Manager.
 The values should be constant: if the values are fluctuating there is dynamic magnetic interference present.

-If dynamic magnetic interference is causing performance problems and there is no way to mount Certus away from these interference source, the magnetometers should be disabled, see 7.5.4 Disabling Magnetometers.
-Note that by default Certus has the magnetometers disabled.
+If dynamic magnetic interference is causing performance problems and there is no way to mount Certus away from these interference source, the magnetometers should be disabled, see 8.5.4 Disabling Magnetometers.

+Note: That by default Certus has the magnetometers disabled.

-6.11 Vibration
+7.10 Vibration